ceortiz33/ACME-Salary-Calculator-Javascript/README.md

 The amount to pay to employee JOHN is 120 USD
 The amount to pay to employee ELENA is 315 USD
 ```

+## Testing with Jest <a name="testing"></a>

+Jest is library to test the functions and classes in Javascript and other technologies related to Javascript like React.
+Jest is installed using npm from Node.js

+### Software Installed

+- Node.js
+- Node.js Extension Pack for Visual Studio Code.

+### Steps to Reproduce.

+1. Get  Node.js  dependencies in the current project.
+Then type in console `npm init -y`
+2. Install **Jest** `npm i --save-dev jest`
+3. Change the content of  `test` in package.json to `jest`
+4. Create a directory for tests the functions.

+**getHour**